 Still, you have an idea of what success looks like.
 Someone who is successful is confident and has leadership qualities.
 She has achieved many goals, and is constantly setting new ones.

 The thing most people miss is how long it took her to get to where she is today.
-It takes a long time for someone to become an overnight success, to rephrase the oft-quoted joke.
+It takes about ten years for someone to become an overnight success, to rephrase the oft-quoted joke.
 And there we hit upon the success factors I talk about in the following two videos.

 First, I discuss the importance of patience.
 If you want to achieve your goals and dreams, you need to have patience in making the right connections, in gathering enough funds to start an entrepreneurial endeavor, in taking each small step toward accomplishing a goal.
 If you have a family, you must be patient when someone has a need that forces you to set aside your goals for a while.
 And when you are moving toward your goals, you have to be patient when things don’t go exactly as planned (and I can practically guarantee they won’t).

 But don’t be too patient.
 There is a fine line between waiting out a problem, and letting it dictate your entire life.
 Too much patience will turn you into a doormat as far as other people are concerned, and will keep you from ever fulfilling your dreams.
 Healthy patience means that you recognize temporary setbacks for what they are, and work your way through them the best you can with respect and love for the other people involved.
 You remember that this, too, shall pass, while also disciplining yourself to keep the eye on the vision so that when it’s time to move once again, you don’t miss it.

 Ted Dekker and John Grisham are both best-selling authors today, but they spent hours and hours after working a day job churning out manuscripts – that were summarily dismissed by publishing companies for years.
 When our son was a toddler, I met a lady in direct sales who had worked for ten years before she reached a six-figure annual income.